 Generations of Giving: IntroductionBook Chapter

-Selected Current and Past Research
+Selected Current and Past Research from Colleague Organizations

 This brief focuses on how the volunteering and giving rates of young adults (ages 22 through 35) are related to their life choices.
 The study focuses on five milestones that have historically been associated with the transition to adulthood: completing formal higher education, getting a job, marrying, becoming a parent, and living independently.
 Fewer young adults are reaching milestones traditionally associated with the transition to adulthood – for example being employed full-time, living independently, owning a home, getting married, and having children – that are positively associated with volunteering and giving.